 This notice explains how we collect and use your personal information

-Calderdale Council is registered as a ‘data controller’ with the Information Commissioners Office under the Data Protection Act 1998.
+Calderdale Council is registered as a ‘data controller’ with the Information Commissioners Office under the Data Protection Act.

-We collect and process your information in order to provide various public sector service to you.
-Some of these services are statutory such as Council tax and benefits data whereas others are optional and are consented to by yourselves.
-Information may be collected on paper or online forms, by phone, email or by a member of Calderdale staff.
+We collect and process your information in order to provide various public sector services to you.
+Some of these services are statutory such as Council tax and benefits data whereas others are optional.
+In these cases we require explicit consent from you.
+Information may be collected on paper or online forms, by phone, email or by a member of Calderdale staff..

 Why do we collect information about you?